quinnpramsay/ICU-Readmissions-Model/README.md

 # Method
 Algorithms we will use:
 - Linear Regression
+    This will be a bassline predictive model that will be used for establishing a reference for performance outcome.
+It takes it as a linear relationship between independent      variables (like lab test values) and dependent variables (like readmission likelihood).
 - Random Forest

 - Genetic

 Other Algorithms that have been used: